uncatcrea/wpak-theme-bootstrap/README.md

 This WP-AppKit theme adds the "Offline Favorites" feature to the <a href="https://github.com/uncatcrea/wpak-theme-bootstrap">default Bootstrap theme</a>.

+*This theme is under development and is not fully functionnal yet!*

 ##Requires

 * WP-AppKit version >= 0.4